LightningJukeboxBot/LightningJukeboxBot/README.md

 7. Click 'Edit Settings' and add **EXACTLY** this url https://jukebox.lighting/spotify under 'Redirect URIs'.
 Do not forget to click 'Add' and 'Save'
 8. Copy the Client ID and give the bot this command in a Private Message and paste the client ID after it: /setclientid PasteClientID
 9. Copy the Client Secret and give the bot this command in a Private Message and paste the secret after it: /setclientsecret PasteClientID
-10. Now, make sure your spotify is playing music. *(We recommend setting a playlist to reteat continuously)*
+10. Now, make sure your spotify is playing music. *(We recommend setting a playlist to repeat continuously)*
 11. Next, return to the group you made the bot admin of and type this command: /couple
 12. The bot should give you a message with a button to click to finalize coupling your account.
 Click it!
 13. The browser should open up, and you will see this message if all went well: *Authorisation Succesfull!
 You can close this window now.*